abhikr360/CoolCompilers/sublime_plugin/README.md

 	It has been completely derived from java plugin of sublime-text editor.
 We have used base of java plugin and added
 	+ Color coding for COOL constructs
-	+ Nested line commenting on comment shortcut (Ctrl-/)
+	+ Nested line commenting on comment shortcut (Ctrl-/ or Ctrl-Shift-/)
-	+ Auto-Complete with COOL program constructs
+	+ Auto-Complete of COOL program constructs